Mar 23, 2023 – May 2, 2023 |

 BITSS Open Research Seminar (Spring 2023)

-The Berkeley Initiative for Transparency in the Social Sciences (BITSS) is excited to announce the schedule for the Spring 2023 Open Research Seminar (ORS), a webinar series to promote and share knowledge about the use of tools and practices for transparency and reproducibility in social science research.
-The ORS will be an opportunity for researchers to showcase applications of specific tools and practices (e.g., developing a lab protocol for reproducibility, building a website to catalog open datasets, etc.) or evaluations of the effectiveness of existing tools and practices (e.g., results-blind peer review and publication bias).
-All webinars will be free and open to register to the general public.
+The Berkeley Initiative for Transparency in the Social Sciences (BITSS) hosted the Spring 2023 Open Research Seminar (ORS), a webinar series to promote and share knowledge about the use of tools and practices for transparency and reproducibility in social science research.
+The ORS was an opportunity for researchers to showcase applications of specific tools and practices (e.g., developing a lab protocol for reproducibility, building a website to catalog open datasets, etc.) or evaluations of the effectiveness of existing tools and practices (e.g., results-blind peer review and publication bias).
+All webinars were free and open to register to the general public.

-All webinars will be recorded, published on the BITSS YouTube channel, and included in the BITSS Resource Library, a publicly available collection of learning materials.
-Presenters should also consider archiving their materials on MetaArXiv or the OSF, as appropriate.
-The organizer of each session will be offered a $500 honorarium.
+All webinars were recorded and published on the BITSS YouTube channel, and included in the BITSS Resource Library, a publicly available collection of learning materials.

 Schedule